arafsheikh/arafsheikh.github.io/_posts/2016-08-16-gsoc-16-summary.md

 permalink: /google-summer-of-code-2016-summary
 ---

-The Google Summer of Code programme has come to an end, and it's been an amazing experience.
+The Google Summer of Code program has come to an end and it's been an amazing experience.
-I've learnt a lot in these three months.
-Apart from the technical knowledge gained, I've learnt how to well communicate with other members of the team, manage deadlines, and maintain code.
+I've learnt a lot in the last three months.
+Apart from gaining technical knowledge, I've learnt how to communicate well within a team, manage deadlines, and maintain code.

-This blog post is a final report of my Google Summer of Code project.
+This blog post is the final report of my Google Summer of Code project.

 ## Commits

-The tables below list of commits I've made to various `coala` repositories as a part of my project.
+The tables below list all the commits I've made to various `coala` repositories during the project.

 ### [_coala-eclipse_](https://github.com/coala-analyzer/coala-eclipse)